eduardo20calvo/Credit_Risk_Analysis/README.md

 ## Overview of the Analysis

 Credit risk poses a classification problem that's inherently imbalanced.
-This is beacuse haelthy loans easily outnumber risky loans.
+This is because healthy loans easily outnumber risky loans.
 The purpose of this analysis is to help a peer-to-peer lending services company build a model that can identify the creditworthiness of borrowers.
-The dataset used was from a csv file showing the historial lending activity from the company.
+The dataset used was from a csv file showing the historical lending activity from the company.
 The variable that we were trying to predict was the loan status using a list of feature or characteristics of different loans including loan size and interest rate.
 We imported our dependencies and libraries and loaded the csv file into a DataFrame.
 We set the features from the dataset into the X variable and the loan status of each loan as the y variable.
-Then we check the balance of the variables and split the data into traininfg and testing datasets.
+Then we check the balance of the variables and split the data into training and testing datasets.
 We use the Logistic Regression Model to predict the loan statuses using the original data and by oversampling the data.
 Finally, we evaluated each model's performance by calculating the accuracy score of the model and by creating a confusion matrix and classification report, by using 0["healthy loan"] and 1["high-risk loan"] as the results.